 In 1949, Warren & Dora Zimmer purchased 13 acres from Etta's estate, and during the 1950's they put a foundation under the farmhouse, added the sun room to the living room, and expanded the first floor with what today is the Garden Room, Eastlin Suite's bedroom and the inn office.

 In 1977, the Zimmer's sold 2 ½ acres, including the farmhouse, to Jan and Janet deVries, who created a six-room bed and breakfast inn called Glendeven, one of the first bed & breakfast inns on the coast.
-During their 22 years here, the deVries's converted the tired and nearly rotten hay barn into a refined second and third floor residence for their family, now named The Barn Loft, designed and built the Stevenscroft annex, which added four lovely fireplaced inn rooms to the five rooms in the farmhouse, and created the first floor gallery.
+During their 22 years here, the deVries's converted the tired and nearly rotten hay barn into a refined second and third floor residence for their family, designed and built the Stevenscroft annex, which added four lovely fireplaced inn rooms to the five rooms in the farmhouse, and created the first floor gallery.

 Sharon and Charles "Higgins" Williams purchased Glendeven from the deVries's in March 1999.
 Their first project added a tenth room, the Carriage House Suite, which opened that summer.
 In January 2000, they purchased Little River's former blacksmith shop across the meadow south of the farmhouse and named it "La Bella Vista".